tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/08-Stu_Encrypting_Decrypting/README.md

 ![super secret](Images/symmetric-message.png)

-* Copy and send the following fields to your partner:
+* Copy and send the following fields to your partner via Slack:

   * Key